lifehackjim/roboflow_gap/docs/task_types.md

 Computer vision lets computers understand images in various ways.

 Some models can sort images by category.
-They can tell if a picture shows a dog, a cat, or something else.
+They can tell if an image shows a dog, a cat, or something else.

-Other models find and show where things are in a picture.
-They can point out exactly where in the picture a dog is sitting or a car is parked.
+Other models find and show where things are in an image.
+They can point out exactly where in the image a dog is sitting or a car is parked.

 Then, there are models that do both jobs.
 They can spot all the cars in a parking lot and also say what kind they are.